-Over the past couple of weeks, I have the opportunity to work on a number of influencer analytics projects.
-One thing which has stood out consistently in all of my analyses is that influencers are not as powerful as we might think, necessitating greater care in choosing them.
+We regularly run influencer programs, of all sizes and budgets and in all industries – B2C and B2B alike.
+One thing that consistently stands out in all of our analyses and campaigns is that some influencers are not as powerful or effective as we might think, necessitating greater care in choosing them.

 As part of our READ framework for social media influence, we download and analyze the social media posts of influencers over the past 365 days in order to audit their effectiveness.
 We look at which influencers are truly moving the needle.
 To better illustrate this process, let’s take a look at the fashion sector.

 We begin with standard engagement numbers for Likes and Comments:

 Notice above, we see a power law curve.
 The top influencers garner the biggest numbers and then it’s a long tail of less-powerful influencers.
 From this data, we should be able to easily pick which influencers we want to work with, right?

 Not so fast.
 Instagram likes are so easy to obtain, your cat could accidentally like every photo in your feed.
 Comments require at least some level of effort to leave.
 What if we looked at the ratio of comments to likes for each of these influencers?

 Above, we see that Jaclyn Hill is the standout in the top of the pack.
 She has a comment to like ratio in the upper quartile, the top 25%, of her peers, while everyone else at the top of the list is in the lowest 25%, the lowest quartile.
 If we care about getting deeper, more meaningful engagement, we might eschew everyone ahead of Jaclyn.

 This is a big deal, a major shift (pardon the on-brand pun) in how we look at influencers.
 We want to work with influencers who can generate effective results.